JFFD10/SimpleTripAI4fun/README.md

 # AI-Powered Trip Advisor

 ## Description
-This AI-powered Trip Advisor is a Streamlit web application that uses the Mistral-Nemo-Instruct-2407 language model to provide personalized travel recommendations.
+This AI-powered Trip Advisor is a Streamlit web application with a Next.js frontend that uses the Mistral-Nemo-Instruct-2407 language model to provide personalized travel recommendations.
 Users can add places and get information about hotels, restaurants, and things to do in those locations.

 ## Features
 - Add and store multiple travel destinations
 - Get AI-generated recommendations for hotels, restaurants, and activities
-- User-friendly interface built with Streamlit
+- User-friendly interface built with Next.js and Streamlit
 - Utilizes the powerful Mistral-Nemo-Instruct-2407 language model
 - Tracks API usage within the app

 ## Technologies Used
 - Python
 - Streamlit
+- Next.js
+- React
 - Hugging Face Inference API
 - LangChain